cbail/textnets/README.md

 ## Visualizing Text Networks

 Finally, the textnets package includes two functions to visualize text networks created in the previous steps.
-The `visualize` function creates a network diagram where nodes are colored by their cluster or modularity class (see previous section).
+The `VisualizeText` function creates a network diagram where nodes are colored by their cluster or modularity class (see previous section).
 In many cases, text networks will be very dense (that is, there will be a very large number of edges because most documents share at least one word).
 Visualizing text networks therefore creates inherent challenges, because such dense networks are very cluttered.
 To make text networks more readable, the `visualize` function requires the user to specify a `prune_cut` argument, which specifies which quantile of edges should be kept for the visualization.
 For example, if the user sets `prune_cut=.9` only edges that have a weight in the 90th percentile or above will be kept.
-The `visualize` function also includes an argument that determines which nodes will be labeled, since network visualizations with too many node labels can be difficult to interpret.
+The `VisualizeText` function also includes an argument that determines which nodes will be labeled, since network visualizations with too many node labels can be difficult to interpret.
 The user specifies an argument called `label_degree_cut` which specifies the degree, or number of each connections, that nodes which are labeled should have.
 For example, if the user only wants nodes that have at least 3 connections to other nodes to be labeled (and only wants to visualize edges with a weight that is greater than the 50th percentile), she or he would use the following code:

 ```r
 visualize(sotu_text_network, .50, label_degree_cut=3)